jhannemann/bowling/instructions/BowlingGame.md

 ```

 The camera's *x* position is kept at the center of the lane.
-The *y* and *z* components are offset by the corresponding heigh and distance.
+The *y* and *z* components are offset by the corresponding height and distance.
 The object to follow can be empty (i.e. `null`).
 In this case the script does nothing.
 The object to follow can be set by dragging an object from the scene